python/cpython/Doc/faq/programming.rst

 Python distribution (normally available as Tools/scripts/idle), includes a graphical debugger.

-Pythonwin is a Python IDE that includes a GUI debugger based on pdb.
-The Pythonwin debugger colors breakpoints and has quite a few cool features such as debugging non-Pythonwin programs.
-Pythonwin is available as part of `pywin32 <https://github.com/mhammond/pywin32>`_ project and as a part of the
+PythonWin is a Python IDE that includes a GUI debugger based on pdb.
+The PythonWin debugger colors breakpoints and has quite a few cool features such as debugging non-PythonWin programs.
+PythonWin is available as part of `pywin32 <https://github.com/mhammond/pywin32>`_ project and as a part of the
 `ActivePython <https://www.activestate.com/products/python/>`_ distribution.